psychemedia/storytelling-notes/time.md

 An objective date line would only be conceivable in the context of a purely natural calendar.
 This would apply, for example, to an Islamic calendar, or any other lunar calendar, that would depend strictly on the first sighting of the New Moon crescent, and where the evening when the New Moon is sighted would mark the beginning of the month.
 In such a calendar, the date line would represent the boundary on the globe between those regions where the New Moon was first sighted on one evening and where (typically, further to the east) the Moon was not sighted until the following evening; consequently, the dates of the month in both regions would be one day apart.
 This natural, lunar date line would necessarily change (i.e. be located elsewhere on the globe) every month, as from month to month the boundary between sighting and non-sighting is never in the same place.
 In practice, however, Islamic calendars do not strictly adhere to lunar sighting for the determination of the beginning of the month, so that this movable date line remains no more than theoretical (see http://www.islamicmoon.com/global_hijri_calendar.htm; accessed 23 May 2017).
 Although this date line would be objective, in the sense that it would not depend on any arbitrary agreement, it would not be free of human agency, inasmuch as it would depend on when people happen to have sighted the New Moon.
 It might be possible to do away with human agency,and define this date line on the basis of when and where the New Moon has met astronomical conditions of first visibility (regardless of whether the Moon was actually seen).
 These conditions, however, would have to be agreed upon in advance by scientific consensus.

 Similarly, an objective date line would be conceivable in a solar calendar in which the year begins at the point of (for example) the true astronomical spring equinox.
 In this calendar, however, the date line would still depend on an element of convention, as it would be necessary to reach agreement on when the day unit begins.
 If midnight (however defined) were taken, for example, as the beginning of the day unit, then time zones where the equinox occurred before and after midnight would differ in their dates by one day.
-Again, in such a calendar the date line would vary from year to year, and would thus be ‘movable’.
+Again, in such a calendar the date line would vary from year to year, and would thus be 'movable'.

 ...